Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 ## Find the optimisation techniques

 - Given the optimal solution and the problem ask the llm to find the optimisation used to that peoblem to get the optimal solution
+- Maybe that model is better at critiques